speckcommerce/SpeckAuthnet/README.md

 </pre>

 There are 3 ways to interact with the APIs via the client.
-* use setData to set a preconfigured array of key/value pairs on the API.
+* use `Client::setData($data)` to set a preconfigured array of key/value pairs on the API.
 The keys are the same as the fields in the Authorize.net AIM documentation minus the `x_`
 * proxy calls to the API via the client
 * act on the API itself calling `Client::getApi()`

 ### Credit Card
 SpeckAuthnet API Name: `Aim\CreditCard`

-By default the authorization type of the CreditCard API is AUTH_ONLY, this can also be configured to be an AUTH_CAPTURE call to Authorize.net.
+By default the authorization type of the CreditCard API is `AUTH_ONLY`, this can also be configured to be an `AUTH_CAPTURE` call to Authorize.net.
 The SpeckAuthnet module contains support for all available fields, for a complete list you can look at the unit tests included with the module or consult the documentation available on the Authorize.net developer website.

 <pre>
 $paymentInfo = array(